aiven/aiven-docs/docs/platform/howto/manage-domains.md

 ## Add a domain using an HTML file

-1. In the organization that you want to add a domain to, click **Admin**.
+1. In the organization where to add a domain to, click **Admin**.
 1. Click **Domains**.
 1. Click **Add domain**.